Probing sub-galactic mass structure with the power spectrum of surface-brightness anomalies in high-resolution observations of galaxy-galaxy strong gravitational lenses. II.Observational constraints on the sub-galactic matter power spectrum: Constraints on the sub-galactic matter power spectrum

-Our final constraints on the variance $\sigma^2_{\delta\psi}$ and the power-law power-spectrum slope $\beta$ (as defined in equations \ref{eq:power_law_PS}-\ref{eq:A}) of the investigated hypothetical GRF-potential perturbations $\delta\psi_{\rm{GRF}}(\textbf{\textit{x}})$ in the lens galaxy of our pilot lens system SDSS J0252+0039 are summarised in the exclusion plot presented in Fig.~\ref{fig:exclusion_plot_extended_cut}.
-Each point of the depicted two-dimensional grid corresponds to a particular matter power-spectrum model $P_{\delta\psi}(\sigma^2_{\delta\psi}, \beta, k)$, uniquely specified by the combination of values for $\sigma^2_{\delta\psi}$ and $\beta$.
-The presented grid contains a subset of $50 \times 100$ tested matter power-spectrum models with $50$ different values evenly spaced in the logarithmic range $[10^{-5.0},10^{-2.5}]$ for $\sigma^2_{\delta\psi}$ and $100$ values for $\beta$, equidistant in the interval $[3, 8]$.
-Colour-coded is the inferred probability of exclusion for the corresponding matter power-spectrum model $P_{\rm{EX}} \Big( \sigma^2_{\delta\psi},\beta \Big)$, i.e. the probability that the mock surface-brightness anomalies for the given model exceed the observed ones, as defined in equation (\ref{Eq.Exclusion}).
-For all models lying above the superimposed (black) isoprobability line, the inferred exclusion probability is larger than 99 per cent.
+The inferred exclusion probabilities for the considered range of matter-power-spectrum models (i.e. combinations of $\sigma^2_{\delta\psi}$ and $\beta$) are presented in Fig.~\ref{fig:exclusion_plot_extended_cut}.
+The depicted grid contains $50$ different values for $\sigma^2_{\delta\psi}$, evenly spaced in the logarithmic range $[10^{-5.0},10^{-2.5}]$, and $100$ values for $\beta$, equidistant in the interval $[3, 8]$.
+Colour-coded is the inferred exclusion probability of the corresponding matter-power-spectrum models $P_{\rm excl} \Big( \sigma^2_{\delta\psi},\beta \Big)$, defined as the probability that the resulting surface-brightness anomalies exceed the observed ones on all considered spatial scales.
+The superposed (black) isoprobability line indicates models with exclusion probability larger than 99 per cent.